Contact Us : 800.874.5346 | International: +1 352.375.0772

 Consequences of dishonesty

-Content Revised in EA Part 3
+Content Revised

 “Special Rules for Partnership Audits” was moved from Part 3 to Part 2 of the exam.

-Enrolled Agent exam changes 2021 FAQs
+2021 Enrolled Agent Exam Changes FAQs

 If I have to take a part testing the new exam content, do I get credit for parts I previously passed under the current exam content?